 What happens when you try to store something at home or in the office — and realize that you don’t have enough space?

 What if you’re planning to move out of your current residence, then you probably know how stressful moving is.
-It takes time, money, effort, and sometimes even emotional stress as well.
+It takes time, money, effort… and sometimes even emotional stress as well.

 But what if I told you that you could avoid all of that hassle by simply renting a storage unit?
 It may sound too good to be true, but it isn’t.

 These can vary from company to company, but when you know all about storage center’s requirements, you find that they have a similar list of restricted items.

-Self Storage Do’s and Dont’s
+Self Storage Do’s and Don’ts in 2023

-Self-Storage facilities are becoming very popular these days.
-They offer safe and secure places where you can store your belongings safely.
-It also means these are belongings you store yourself, without any assistance.
+Mini storage offers a safe and secure place where you can store your belongings.
+It also means these are belongings you store yourself without any assistance.

 Some of them include climate controlled units, units accessible from outdoors, a space for boats, vehicles and trailers, and more.

 The units are designed so you can pack lots of boxes into them along with your various possessions.
 This helps take some of the burden away from the space you need to use at home or in the office.

 There are certain things that you can’t put inside a storage unit because the items might get damaged or that they could cause damage to the storage center.
-Briefly these items include food, liquids, chemicals, flammable materials, batteries and more.

 The list of prohibited items that surprises people the most is that these items are also prohibited from storage — and Omaha storage is no different: